 "They broke the mold when they made The Dream.
 He was one of those deceptively big men who could move like a cruiserweight.
 His intensity and passion is something that can’t be taught.
 We crossed paths over the years, but I really got to know Dusty Rhodes in Tampa over the last five years…

-“The Dream is larger than life and still as confident today as he was during his in-ring career.
+"The Dream is larger than life and still as confident today as he was during his in-ring career.
 He set the bar high as promos and interviews go.
-There were few who could match his style and rhythm.
+Few could match his style and rhythm.
 As the booker and boss during the heyday of WCW, Dusty Rhodes was the ‘Bull of the Woods’ behind the scenes as much as he was in the ring!